 Often cantonal elections do not set the political course.
 They are merely democratic rituals or simply a confirmation of the Swiss people’s right to vote.
 As a rule, incumbent politicians are re-elected, and vacant seats in parliament go to members of the incumbent parties.
 This does not make a catchy media story or provide the general public with enough reasons to cast their votes.

 The media are an important driving force in election campaigns.
 They often run better advertising campaigns for candidates and parties than the parties themselves.
 But due to the tough times local media outlets are experiencing, their advertising budgets have been cut.
 Studies conducted by political and media scientists have shown that research, election leaflets and critical journalism have become scarce.
 And once the media cuts its political reporting, public participation suffers, especially in elections.

 Swiss Super Sunday?

-One solution holds promise though.
-It is to coordinate cantonal elections and hold them nationwide on the same Sunday.
-Every four to five years, regional media could make a concerted effort on such a Super Sunday and parties could run their election campaigns across the region.
-Such coordinated cantonal elections would benefit people who work in canton A and live in canton B as they are affected by the election results of both cantons.
+One solution, however, holds some promise – and that’s to hold cantonal elections nationwide on the same Sunday.
+Every four or five years, regional media could make a concerted effort on “Super Sunday” and parties could run their election campaigns across the regions.
+Such coordinated cantonal elections would benefit people who work in canton A and live in canton B, as they are affected by the election results in both places.

 The distribution of seats in the cantonal council hardly changed.
-“Everything remains the same” was the motto of the elections which could have been one of the reasons why the turnout was so low.
-The second reason could be that most journalists who cover canton Bern live in Zurich which dilutes their interest in Bern elections.
-The third reason could be that most residents of canton Bern live in the centre where mobility is high and regional attachment is low.
+“Everything remains the same” was the motto of the elections, which could have been one of the reasons why the turnout was so low.
+The second reason could be that most journalists who cover canton Bern live in Zurich, which dilutes their interest in Bern elections.
+The third reason could be that most residents of canton Bern live in the centre, where mobility is high and regional attachment is low.

-Translated from German by Billi Bierling.
+Translated from German by Billi Bierling, gw, ds.